magnitopic/webserv/README.md

 ## Configuration file

 The configuration file is a simple text file that contains the server's configuration.
-It is composed of a series of blocks, each one representing a server.
+It's composed of a series of blocks, each one representing a server.
 Each block is composed of a series of directives.

-_A few examples of configuration files can be found in the root of the repository._
+Example configuration files can be found in the root of the repository.

 # Stress test

 You can test the servers performance by running the `siege` command.
-This command will send a series of requests to the server and measure the time it takes to respond.
+This command will send a series of requests to test the server's performance.

 ```bash
 siege -b http://localhost:8080